windmemory/bigdata-assignments/assignment2/README.md

 ```

 ####Question 6
 The Stripes Solution ran 5190 sec, the Pairs solution ran 27284 sec.

+After I've improved the algorithm of the second mapper, the Pairs solution ran 12656 sec.

 ####Question 7
 The stripes solution ran 2576 sec,